Soupy2444/googleAutoFillDocToEmail/README.md

-# googleAutoFillDocToEmail
+# Google Form to Google Spreadsheet to Google Doc
-Google Form to a Spreadsheet to Google Doc to email to who filled the Google Doc
+I work at my college on various tech projects.
+I was tasked with creating a New Software Request Form.